section-engineering-education/engineering-education/content/articles/script-tags-async-defer/index.md

 #### Async

 We got async from the word ‘asynchronous’, which means events not occurring at the same time.
-We got asynchronous from two Greek words ‘asyn’, which means ‘not with’ and ‘chronos’, which means ‘time’.
+We got asynchronous from two Greek words ‘asyn’, which means ‘not with’, and ‘chronos’, which means ‘time’.

 When you add the boolean script attribute, `async` to a `script` tag. it tells the browser: